sunnyvale-academy/ITS-ICT_Microservices/labs/08-Microservices_continuous_integration_and_delivery/README.md

 Have a look of [.github/workflows/build-docker-images.yaml](../../.github/workflows/build-docker-images.yaml) to find out how CI/CD has been implemented to automatically build microservices source code, create Docker images and push them on DockerHUB.

-## Automatically deploy microservices on Kubernetess
+## Automatically deploy microservices on Kubernetes

 ### Install ArgoCD on Kubernetes